benjohnbarnes/Service/README.md

 The "VehicleTax" team have finished working out the network API and request / response encoding, headers, return codes, and all that stuff.
 So we can provide an implementation of `VehicleTaxService` now.

 A service implementation is provided like this. **You are strongly encouraged to follow this pattern**.
-Add a `static func` as an `extension` of your `Service` type that builds a service implementation from a passed in `ServiceContext`.
+Add a `static func` as an `extension` of your `Service` type that builds a an implementation from a passed in `ServiceContext`.

 NB: The details of your `ServiceContext` and how the function works may be completely different.